newcleo-dev-team/lbh15/README.rst

 =============
 Documentation
 =============
+.. only:: html

   You can navigate the full documentation of package:

 .. toctree::
    :maxdepth: 3